Woolverine94/biniou/README.md

 ---

 ## Updates
+  * 🆕 **2023-11-20** : ***New feature : dark mode switch button*** Adding an icon next to the biniou logo that permits switching easily between light and dark mode.
+Note that this will instantly reload the page, so do not use it during a generation.
   * 🆕 **2023-11-19** : 🔥 ***Adding Windows netinstall executable*** 🔥 This [little executable](https://github.com/Woolverine94/biniou/raw/main/biniou_netinstall.exe) -using NSIS installer-, offer a quick and simple way to install biniou on Windows 10/11.
 It is not required to run it as administrator, but doing it will avoid manual confirmation of each pre-requisite software installation.
   * 🆕 **2023-11-17** : 🔥 ***New image module : MagicMix*** 🔥 MagicMix offers a very simple and fun way to edit pictures by prompt, while preserving layouts.
 It is a good alternative to Instruct pix2pix and img2img.